 Importance of Blockchain Analytics

 Blockchain Analytics is all about knowing the data stored on these digital ledgers.
 In an environment of financial transparency, it is difficult to get away with an ecosystem which conceals all type of data and information used in the blockchain.
 Digital currencies are in the limelight of media and business sector, regulatory authorities and governments are taking these developments seriously.
 They are making laws which ensure that no money laundering activities should take place using cryptocurrencies.
 For that reason, many countries have banned digital currencies altogether while few have put partial restrictions on their trade.
-Blockchain Analytics is keenly analyzing the data so that the ecosystem knows what the data is and how and where it has been used by a specific user on the network.
+It is keenly analyzing the data so that the ecosystem knows what the data is and how and where it has been used by a specific user on the network.

 For making Blockchain Analytics to the mainstream, it was necessary for the developers to come up with some measures like Know Your Customer (KYC) and Anti Money Laundering laws.
 There is a wide consensus on utilizing KYC and AML measures for making the technology acceptable for the countries where money laundering laws are stricter.